KiraResari/ceal-chronicler-f/Protocol.md

 - [x] Actions can be re-done
 - [x] You can navigate back to the last visited view
 - [x] You can navigate forward, which undoes navigating backwards

+# Known Issues

+* (minor impact, difficult to solve) When a last appearance is deleted, the value in the "Last Appearance" dropdown does not get removed
+  * That is because there's no way to directly change the selected value of a `DropdownMenu` from the outside, only the `initialSelection`
+* (minor impact, very difficult to solve) Undoing and redoing moving of first and last appearances can sometimes end up with the active point of time being a point at which the character does not exist
+  * This is because the active point of time changes as necessary if it the moving of a first or last appearance puts it out of bounds
+    * That moving is done in the `CharacterViewController` and not the `UpdateFirstAppearanceCommand` or `UpdateLastAppearanceCommand` because commands should not contain other commands, so this is a logical conundrom